 - In science, 61% of pupils achieved grades 9-5 in two science subjects and 78% achieved grades 9-4 in two science subjects.
 Altogether, there were 28 grade 9s achieved in science subjects.

-- Students achieved 78 grade 9s all together.
+- Students achieved 78 grade 9s altogether.
 Four students achieved 9s in 8 or more subjects.

 2018 Key Stage 5 (sixth form) results

-- Applied general progress: + 0.5 (this means that students achieved ½ grade higher than expected, based on their prior attainment at GCSE).
+Applied general progress: -0.09 (this means that students achieved as expected, based on their prior attainment at GCSE).